-

 Important note on current carrying capacity (ampacity):

 The cross-section is only one factor.
 Permissible currents depend, among other things, on the cable type (e.g. SVT/SJT/SJTW), standard/approval (e.g. UL/CSA), ambient temperature, installation type and length.
-Use the values here as a guide and always check the data sheet/standard for safety-related applications.
+Use the values here as a guide and always check the data sheet and standard for safety-related applications.

 AWG